mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 explorer who first discovered it, millennia of linguistic drift has lead to the mangled pronunciation Ochkeefee.
 This world is mostly bog

-+ sea levels rose several metres in the past and are slowly receding, leaving behind thousands of square kilometres of stagnant, muddy, worm-ridden bog land.
++ sea levels rose several meters in the past and are slowly receding, leaving behind thousands of square kilometers of stagnant, muddy, worm-ridden bog land.
 Structures are built on tall stilts and the natives navigate the myriad shallow streams on flat-bottomed boats and rafts.
 There are few large cities on the planet; the largest is the